Training-Free Multimodal Large Language Model Orchestration: Modality-Specific Processing Details

+This section documents implementation details for standard input preprocessing and output rendering modules that operate outside the core orchestration logic.
+These modules handle modality-specific transformations to ensure compatibility with the controller's text-centric interface.

+\textbf{Input Preprocessing:} Raw multimodal inputs are converted to text-compatible formats via standard modules: ASR (Automatic Speech Recognition) for audio input, OCR (Optical Character Recognition) for text extraction from images, and frame extraction for video preprocessing.
+These preprocessing steps are orthogonal to orchestration and utilize off-the-shelf tools.

+\textbf{Output Rendering - TTS Segmentation:} For interactive voice applications, the text response $o_t$ may be synthesized to speech via TTS (Text-to-Speech).
 The TTS module employs a rule-based segmentation strategy to optimize speech synthesis quality and latency.
 The segmentation rules are designed to maintain semantic coherence while enabling parallel processing.
 Below are the detailed segmentation rules:

 Each segment typically contains 7-15 words to balance synthesis quality and parallelization efficiency.
 This granularity ensures both semantic completeness and natural prosody while maintaining computational efficiency.
 For example, the sentence "The cat sat on the mat, while the dog slept peacefully" would be split into two segments: "The cat sat on the mat" and "while the dog slept peacefully".